• MPC language

 Answers-only outputs

 You get the count.
 The match status.
 The risk score.
-The system can't give you the plaintext even if you ask for it.
 Architectural enforcement, not policy.

 Building blocks that compose